swallan/swallan/README.md

 ## Samuel Wallan's GitHub ⚡

 I'm currently a third year software engineering major at Cal Poly, San Luis Obispo.
+Currently I'm contributing to SciPy and working as a TA for an OOP design class.
 Keep browsing here to get down into the weeds, or check out [swallan.github.io](https://swallan.github.io) for a higher level description of my recent contributions.

 <!--